 These changes to your immune system can be experienced in several ways:

 The steps you can take to boost your immune system as a senior are the same as for improving immunity at any age:

-About 50 percent of elderly adults say that they have problems with sleep.16 And studies confirm that many older adults simply aren't getting enough.
+According to an article in Sleep Medicine Clinics, about 50 percent of elderly adults say that they have problems with sleep.
+And studies confirm that many older adults simply aren't getting enough.
 In particular, seniors tend to have more fragmented sleeping patterns, marked by difficulties staying asleep and problems falling back to sleep after waking.